wvdakker/gtkterm/README_source.md

 GtkTerm is the main GtkApplication object for GTKTerm.
 It starts the gtkterm_window and handles the cmdline interface (CLI).
 Options given at the CLI are directly stored into the in memory keyfile.
-This in memory keyfile is base for the terminal windows.
-Getting configuration for the terminal windows is done by signals for the [section] needed.
+This in memory keyfile is the base for the configuration of the terminal windows.
+Getting configuration for the terminal window is done by signals for the [section] needed.

 #### Members
 #### Signals